 About IITC

-The International Indian Treaty Council (IITC) is an organization of Indigenous Peoples from North, Central, South America, the Caribbean and the Pacific working for the Sovereignty and Self Determination of Indigenous Peoples and the recognition and protection of Indigenous Rights, Treaties, Traditional Cultures and Sacred Lands.
+The International Indian Treaty Council (IITC) is an organization of Indigenous Peoples from North, Central, South America, the Caribbean, Arctic and the Pacific working for the Sovereignty and Self Determination of Indigenous Peoples and the recognition and protection of their Rights, Treaties, Traditional Cultures, Sacred Lands and Waters.

 A Voice for Indigenous Peoples